 Edit-Value Mode - Edit-value mode may be entered from the initial new-value mode by pressing either the left or right arrow key before any digit key is pressed.
 The result will be a single character highlighted.
-The user may then either touch a key to change the digit at the selected position or the up and down arrows may be used to add or sub-tract (respectively) from the selected digit.
+The user may then either touch a key to change the digit at the selected position or the up and down arrows may be used to add or subtract (respectively) from the selected digit.
+The user may then use the left or right arrow keys to select a new position.